papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

 ## Running a Test

-To run a test against the spawned network, you can use the [Zombienet DSL](../testing.md) to define the test scenario.
+To run a test against the spawned network, you can use the [Zombienet Domain Specific Language (DSL)](../testing.md) to define the test scenario.
 For example, you can create a file named `spawn-a-basic-network-test.zndsl` with the following content:

 ```toml
 Description: Test the basic functionality of the network (minimal example)